 I replied: “Thee Tiffany’s of jewelry and glass fame?”

 I can’t do justice in describing the beauty and grandeur of this amazing art piece residing within Mount Olivet.
-However, a photograph should equal 1000 words, so I’ve included a few for this story.
+However, a picture is worth a 1000 words, so I’ve included a few for this story.

 The Celtic cross is a form of Christian cross featuring a nimbus or ring that emerged in Ireland and Britain during the Early Middle Ages.
 A type of ringed cross, it became widespread through its use in the stone high crosses erected across the islands, especially in regions evangelized by Irish missionaries, from the 9th through the 12th centuries.
 In recent centuries, the Celtic cross became a popular design to incorporate into cemetery memorials.